Experimentally ruling out joint reality based on operational completeness

 The main error sources in our experiment are the gate infidelity ($0.03\%$) caused by the fluctuation of microwave parameters, and the dephasing channel error (0.12\%) resulting from the time-dependent decoherence process and the uncertainty of estimated dephasing factor $\mu$.
 The former is characterized by the randomized benchmarking method~\cite{RB} and the latter is estimated by the infidelity of the experiment-prepared dephasing state~\cite{supp}.
 For the nearly ideal case with $\mu = 0.014$, we find the similarity between secondary preparations and their corresponding primaries can reach $99.06\%$ averaging over all runs.
 Here, the value of similarity is defined by the weights in the mixture of four secondaries~\cite{supp}.
 For the other three cases with larger dephasing factor, high similarities ($ \ge 91.48\%$) are also achieved.

 \textit{Conclusion.}-- We report two device-independent experimental no-go tests of joint reality of two observables with a single trapped ion.
 Our results show that in the simple but nontrivial single qubit system, joint reality is inconsistent with an assumption of operational completeness, which is strictly weaker than those found in literature.
 With high fidelities of state preparation, gate operation, and measurement, we observe significant violations for both testing inequalities, and find perfect agreement with theoretical predictions.
 Moreover, we investigate the noise effect on the two inequalities by introducing a controllable dephasing channel, and conclude that the inequality with non-linear form is more robust against dephasing than the linear one.
-Our work not only deepens understanding of quantum reality, but also provides a scheme to explore noise effects in quantum applications.
+Our work not only deepens the understanding of quantum reality, but also provides a scheme to explore noise effects in quantum applications or even to take advantage of noise in certain circumstances, such as error-mitigating schemes~\cite{zhang-EM} in noisy intermediate scale quantum information processing.